About GWR Plus

 Will my water bill go up to pay for the new Groundwater Reliability Plus projects

 Because water bills reflect the cost of purchasing and distributing water, as well as ensuring the water delivered complies with all drinking water standards—and the cost of cleaning up used water so it can be recycled throughout the service area—your bill will go up as these costs go up.
 However, EMWD works hard to secure outside funding to pay for new projects.
-To date, EMWD has secured nearly $14 million in grants to support Groundwater Reliability Plus.
+To date, EMWD has secured tens of million of dollars in grants to support Groundwater Reliability Plus.
 Constructing projects that increase local water supply availability will help EMWD limit future rate increases associated with imported water supplies by maximizing the use of local water resources.

 Most of the cost for the local water supply projects will be funded by the new connection fees paid by new development.
 Beyond that, EMWD customers already pay into a fund to help pay for projects that ensure long-term reliability and redundancy.
 In addition, EMWD is also actively seeking grant funding from the United States Bureau of Reclamation and through Metropolitan Water District’s Local Resources Program to offset the costs of the program.